 Reading with confidence is central to future learning.
 At Field Place we recognise that supporting children who have fallen behind in their acquisition of reading skills; with timely, bespoke intervention, is essential.
 This early intervention begins in the Autumn term of reception.

-Our reading team, which is compromised of well trained support staff, is led by both the Deputy and Literacy lead.
 Children are identified as needing additional support by analysing outcomes of their half termly phonics assessments and through teachers ongoing formative assessment during both phonics and reading sessions.

 Interventions are bespoke for each child but will usually consist of a combination of the following aspects; dependent on an individuals need: